alimate/alimate.github.io/_posts/2020-1-11-lock-striping.md

 permalink: /blog/2020/1/11/lock-striping
 comments: true
 github: "https://github.com/alimate/alimate.github.io/blob/master/_posts/2020-1-11-lock-striping.md"
-excerpt: "A simple article to demonstrate the fact that how well a fine-grained synchronized concurrent data structure performs compared to its coarse-grained counterpart."
+excerpt: "Let's see how well a fine-grained synchronized concurrent data structure performs compared to its coarse-grained counterpart"
 ---
 There are dozens of decent lock-free hashtable implementations.
 Usually, those data structures, instead of using plain locks, are using *CAS* based operations to be *Lock Free*.
 With this narrative, it might sound I'm gonna use this post to build an argument for lock-free data structures.
 That's not the case, quite surprisingly.
 On the contrary, here we're going to talk about *Plain Old Locks*.